wallaby-rails/wallaby-rails/docs/authorizer.md

 # app/authorizers/admin/application_authorizer.rb
 class Admin::ApplicationAuthorizer < Wallaby::ModelAuthorizer
   def accessible_for(action, scope)
-    query = scope.accessible_by controller.current_ability, action
+    query = scope.accessible_by context.current_ability, action
-    controller.policy_scope query
+    context.policy_scope query
   end
 end
 ```

-## attributes_for
+## #attributes_for

-This is the template method to ensure user can only update the data with the value that they are allowed to assign.
+This is the template method to ensure the user can only update the data with the value that they are allowed to assign.

 To customize how to restrict the assignment, it goes: